rgilman33/rgilman33.github.io/_posts/2021-04-20-consistency-I.markdown

 ### What is consistency training?

-You’re the technical lead of the Oscar Meyer data science team.
+You’re the technical lead of the Oscar Mayer data science team.
 The CEO comes to your office with an urgent assignment: they need a model that recognizes hotdogs in natural images.
 Binary classifier, hotdog or not-hotdog.

 Your team’s first classifier performs well but it isn’t perfect.
 It’s overfitting to the small dataset.
 You decide to implement data augmentation.